nicolas-riera/QuestTouch_SteamVR-RenderModelSwitcher/README.md

 ![pythonversion](https://img.shields.io/badge/python-3.x-blue)

 Have you ever used Quest Pro controllers on a Quest 2 or Quest 3, but got annoyed that they don't show as Quest Pro controllers in SteamVR ?
+Or, you have Vive Controllers 2.0, but they still show up as Vive Controllers 1.0 in SteamVR ?
 ...Yes?
 Well that's exactly for you.

-QuestTouch_SteamVR-RenderModelSwitcher is a Python made tool that lets you switch between Quest Pro controllers 3D models and Quest 2/3 controllers 3D models in SteamVR.
+SteamVR-RenderModelSwitcher is a Python made tool that lets you switch between different SteamVR 3D models.

 ![screenshot](assets/screenshot.png)

+### What it includes

+It includes :
+- Switching from Quest 2 controllers to Quest Pro controllers
+- Switching from Quest 3 controllers to Quest Pro controllers
+- Switching from Vive Controllers 1.0 to Vive Controllers 2.0

 ## Usage